p-adic shtukas and the theory of global and local Shimura varieties: Shtukas

 \begin{definition} Let $S=\Spa(R, R^+)\in{\rm Perfd}_k$ and let $S^\sharp=\Spa(R^\sharp, R^{\sharp +})$ be an untilt of $S$.
 Let $\sV$ be a BKF-module over $S$ with leg at $S^\sharp$.
 The \emph{shtuka over $S$ associated to $\sV$} with one leg at $S^\sharp$ is the shtuka obtained by pull back along the map of locally ringed spaces

 We then also say that $\sV$ is an extension of the shtuka.
 In general, this extension is not uniquely determined by the shtuka. \end{definition} \begin{proposition} Let $S=\Spa(R, R^+)\in{\rm Perfd}_k$ and let $S^\sharp=\Spa(R^\sharp, R^{\sharp +})$ be an untilt of $S$.
 The restriction functor from the category of BKF-modules over $S$ with leg at $S^\sharp$ to the category of shtukas over $S$ with leg at $S^\sharp$ is faithful.
 It is fully faithful if $R^+=R^o$.
 It is an equivalence of categories if $S=\Spa(C, O_C)$ for an algebraically closed non-archimedean extension $C$ of $k$. \end{proposition} \begin{proof} By Theorem \ref{FFKedlaya} (b), restriction along $j(R,R^+)\colon Y(R,R^+)\hookrightarrow\Spec (W(R^+))$ is a fully faithful functor from the category of vector bundles on $\Spec (W(R^+))$ to the category of vector bundles on $Y(R,R^+)$.
 By Theorem \ref{FFKedlaya} (a), there is an equivalence of categories between the categories of vector bundles on $\CY(R,R^+)$ and on $Y(R,R^+)$.
 The first assertion now follows since the restriction along $\CY_{[0,\infty)}(R,R^+)\hookrightarrow \CY(R,R^+)$ is also faithful.
-By Proposition \ref{FFres}, it is fully faithful when $R^+=R^o$, but not in general, by the comment after the statement of Proposition \ref{FFres}.
-The last statement is Fargues' theorem \cite[Thm.
-14.1.1]{Schber}. \end{proof}
+By Proposition \ref{FFres}, it is fully faithful when $R^+=R^\circ$, but not in general, by the comment after the statement of Proposition \ref{FFres}. {\cmag The last statement is Fargues' theorem.
+See \cite[Thm.
+14.1.1]{Schber} which states this result (and more) when $C^\sharp$ has characteristic $0$.
+The statement in the case that $C^\sharp$ has characteristic $p$ is shown by the same argument, as outlined in the proof of \cite[Thm.
+14.1.1]{Schber}.} \end{proof}